AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/customizing.md

 >[!TIP]
 >
->If you prefer learning by example, please check out the [AEM UI extensibility tutorial.](https://experienceleague.adobe.com/en/docs/experience-manager-learn/cloud-service/developing/extensibility/ui/overview) Though it focuses on extending the Content Fragment console, the concepts for implementing a UI extension in the Universal Editor are the same.
+>If you prefer learning by example, please see the [AEM UI extensibility tutorial.](https://experienceleague.adobe.com/en/docs/experience-manager-learn/cloud-service/developing/extensibility/ui/overview) Though it focuses on extending the Content Fragment console, the concepts for implementing a UI extension in the Universal Editor are the same.

-[Using Extension Manager in AEM Sites,](https://developer.adobe.com/uix/docs/extension-manager/) you can enable or disable extensions on a per-instance basis, access Adobe's first-party extensions, and much more.
+[Using Extension Manager in AEM Sites,](https://developer.adobe.com/uix/docs/extension-manager/) you can enable or disable your extensions on a per-instance basis, access Adobe's first-party extensions including those for the Universal Editor, and much more.